cadahl/avr-cpp/README.md

 avr-cpp
 =======

-C++ extensions for AVR 8-bit family
+Some C++ 11 extensions for GCC-AVR/avr-libc.